 When to see a doctor

-Spores of the bacteria that cause tetanus, Clostridium tetani, are found in soil, dust and animal feces.
-When they enter a deep flesh wound, spores grow into bacteria that can produce a powerful toxin, tetanospasmin, which impairs the nerves that control your muscles (motor neurons).
-The toxin can cause muscle stiffness and spasms — the major signs of tetanus.
+Tetanus is caused by a toxin made by spores of bacteria, Clostridium tetani, found in soil, dust and animal feces.
+When the spores enter a deep flesh wound, they grow into bacteria that can produce a powerful toxin, tetanospasmin.
+The toxin impairs the nerves that control your muscles (motor neurons).
+The toxin can cause muscle stiffness and spasms — the major signs and symptoms of tetanus.